etamity/dashpad/README.md

 ## Cli Command

-If you wish to use `dashpad` command, you global install and link it inside your project root folder.
+If you wish to use `dashpad` command, run npm global install and link it inside your project root folder.

 `npm i -g & npm link`